 Introduction to producing liquor

-BREWHA fermenters (3-in-1 and 4-in-1) can be used for distillation and producing spirits such as whiskey— scotch (from barley), bourbon (barley and corn) and rye (from rye)—rum (cane sugar), brandy (fruit) and vodka (any sugar source).
-Once the sugars have been fermented, the element in the fermenter heats the fermented liquid (called 'wash') and the vapor (mixture of water, alcohol and trace amounts of other compounds) passes up out of the fermenter and into the Condensing Assembly where it cools, condenses and can be collected.
+BREWHA fermenters (3-in-1 conical fermentor and 4-in-1 conical fermentor) can be used for distillation and producing spirits such as whiskey— scotch (from barley), bourbon (barley and corn) and rye (from rye)—rum (cane sugar), brandy (fruit) and vodka (any sugar source).
+Once the sugars have been fermented, the element in the fermenter heats the fermented liquid (called 'wash') and the vapor (mixture of water, alcohol and trace amounts of other compounds) passes up out of the fermenter and into the Shotgun Condensing Assembly where it cools, condenses and can be collected.

 The first portion of the distillate, called foreshots contains undesirable (and sometimes poisonous) compounds which are discarded.
 The second portion called the heads is set aside for redistilling.
 The third portion, called hearts, is what is collected for consumption, and the final portion, called tails, is also set aside for redistilling.

-As for the purification process with carbon, one Yeast Harvester full of rinsed carbon (see this document for more information on carbon) can process up to about 2L/hr of fairly clean spirit (if the raw liquor was very harsh it should be slower).
+As for the purification process with carbon, one Yeast Harvestor full of rinsed carbon (see this document for more information on how to use carbon for cleanup when distilling) can process up to about 2L/hr of fairly clean spirit (if the raw liquor was very harsh it should be slower).
 This will produce a relatively neutral spirit (e.g. the peat smoke flavor from peated malt in scotch and molasses flavor in rum is mostly removed) so some of the raw spirit (from the heads) may be retained and mixed back to provide a balance of clean spirit and flavor.